ManuUseGitHub/Gloups/help.md

 # Gloups
 ### COMMANDS
-Viable commands are:
+Available commands are:

     $ gulp helpMe           Shows this help ...
     $ gulp serve --options  Allows to mixin options (see options)
-    $ gulp setve --preset   WARN: one preset only (no mixin)
+    $ gulp serve --preset   WARN: one preset only (no mixin)

+    $ gulp pulse --options  do the same as serve but apply services for all files in one shot.
+It is perfect for an already made setup

-Viable rewrite gulpfile.js commands are:
+Available rewrite gulpfile.js commands are:

     $ gulp rewrite [--multiple] [--ugly]
          > rewrite the file [watching for changes on files (see MZG_FILES)]
          > rewrite the file [minified].

-> WARN: unavailable for production very soon.
+> WARN: available in dev only.

-that command will watch for MZG_FILES changes and wll then merge them into the gulpfile.js
+that command will watch for MZG_FILES changes and will then merge them into the gulpfile.js use this command with precaution otherwise, you can break the gulpfile project

 ### OPTIONS